UKCloud/documentation/articles/openstack/ostack-faq.md

 UKCloud for OpenStack is available with persistent block storage options.
 Persistent block storage is resilient, distributed block storage that can be moved between instances and retain data in the event of an instance becoming destroyed or unavailable.

-You can quickly and easily allocate additional persistent block storage via the self-service dashboard or API, which will be charged on a per-GiB basis.
+You can quickly and easily allocate additional persistent block storage volumes via the self-service dashboard or API, which will be charged on a per-GiB basis.

 ### Can I reallocate storage across instances?

-No, storage pooling isn't possible.
-Each instance receives the stated allocation.
+Persistent block storage volumes can be detached from one instance then attached to another (except those being used as OS boot volumes).
+It is not possible for a volume to be attached to multiple instances simulutaneously.

-You can quickly and easily allocate additional persistent block storage via the self-service dashboard or API, which will be charged on a per-GiB basis.
+You can allocate additional persistent block storage via the self-service dashboard or API, which will be charged on a per-GiB basis.

 ### Is instance storage persistent?

 No, the ephemeral storage provided with each instance is non-persistent and any data stored on it will be deleted at the point an instance is terminated.
+Persistent block storage volumes are persistent.
+If required, it is possible to deploy an instance using a block storage volume as its boot volume.

 ### Is Object Storage (OpenStack Swift) available?

 Unfortunately, the OpenStack Object Storage service (Swift) is not currently available on UKCloud for OpenStack.
-However, UKCloud offers Cloud Storage, a separate S3 compatible Object Storage service which can be used in conjunction with OpenStack; please visit the Digital Market place or contact your Account Director for further details.
+However, UKCloud offers Cloud Storage, a separate S3-compatible Object Storage service which can be used in conjunction with OpenStack; please visit the Digital Market place or contact your Account Director for further details.

 ### What is the fastest way of importing large amounts of data onto the UKCloud platform?